lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_social_control.md

 failures.

-But also perhaps this: inflation, often a byproduct of central bank policies, erodes the purchasing power of regular citizens-not just by reducing the purchasing power of savings-but by effectively lowering wages for all workers.
+But also perhaps this: inflation, often a byproduct of central bank policies, erodes the purchasing power of regular citizens—not just by reducing the purchasing power of savings—but by effectively lowering wages for all workers.
 Inflation permanently reduces the purchasing power of all future earnings for workers who do not receive regular raises, such as minimum-wage workers.
-Inflation can make life increasingly harder-or even impossible-for those living long-term on fixed incomes or savings.
+Inflation can make life increasingly harder—or even impossible—for those living long-term on fixed incomes or savings.

 And also this: central banking benefits those who control it most.
 Decisions